apparebit/siteforge/packages/async/README.md

 To actually do something useful, this class implements two more methods.

-##### Executor.prototype.run(fn, ...args)
+##### Executor.prototype.run(fn, receiver, ...args)

-Eventually run the given task by calling the function on the configured receiver and the given arguments.
-The task runs immediately, if there are fewer running tasks than the configured maximum.
-It runs after some indeterminate queueing delay otherwise.
+Run the given task by calling the function on the effective receiver and the given arguments.
+The task starts running immediately, if there are fewer running tasks than the configured maximum.
+Otherwise, it runs only after all tasks scheduled through prior invocations of this method have started running and enough have finished running so that at most the configured maximum minus one tasks are still running.
+If the given receiver is neither `null` nor `undefined`, then that argument is the effective receiver.
+Otherwise, the effective receiver is the one configured for this executor.

+Most code should not instantiate executors, since that is a resource allocation decision with process-wide consequences.
+For the same reason, most code does not need access to the full interface of this class but only to this method.
+To simplify passing this method to components that schedule further tasks, the constructor binds this method to the newly created instance and makes the result available under the `run` property of the instance.
+That property is configurable and writeable but not enumerable, just like the prototype's `run` property.

 ##### Executor.prototype.stop()